 You may have minor numbness, pain, swelling, and a little stiffness under the tip of the nose.

 In a few days, the inside of your nose may swell and briefly block your breathing.
-Or, a scab or crust may block breathing for a short time.
+Or a scab or crust may block breathing for a short time.
 Leave the scab alone.
 Your doctor can remove it.
-Using saline (irrrigation or aerosol) regularly after surgery helps to reduce the amount of crusting at each visit.
+Using saline (irrigation or aerosol) regularly after surgery helps to reduce the amount of crusting at each visit.